kru/eztracker/README.md

 ### Current Progress

-- [x] There are data in Wakatime since 2017 exported
+- [x] There are data coding activity from Wakatime since 2017 need to be migrated
 - [x] Review the Data and pick what are needed
 - [x] Create Postgres Schemas based on data and additional tables if required
 - [ ] Create a simple program to insert data from JSON to SQLite table
 - [ ] Research how Wakatime trigger their CLI in non abusive way, because when we tried to trigger curl via lua, it causes annoying behaviour on the editor
 - [ ] Based on the research result, decide what is the threshold of duration of creating a heartbeat for CLI
+- [ ] Move eztracker_cli.go to somewhere else or look for another way